davidgroves/dnssrc/README.md

 # Aims

-Provide tools for testing how an upstream resolvers backend resolves names.
+Provide a DNS server testing how an upstream resolvers backend resolves names.
 This can be useful for multiple reasons including :-

 - Diagnose CDN site selection for specific clients.
 - Verifying the DNS Security position of that resolver.